1,4-Dimethoxybenzene

 1,4-Dimethoxybenzene is an organic compound with the formula C_{6}H_{4}(OCH_{3})_{2}.
 It is one of three isomers of dimethoxybenzene.
 It is a white solid with an intensely sweet floral odor.
 It is produced by several plant species.

 Occurrence

-It occurs naturally in willow (Salix), tea, hyacinth, zucchini (Cucurbita pepo).
+It occurs naturally in willow (Salix), tea, hyacinth, and zucchini (Cucurbita pepo).
 It appears to attract bees as it has a powerful response in their antenna.
 In a study in mice, Iranian scientists identified 1,4-dimethoxybenzene as the major psychoactive chemical in musk willow (Salix aegyptiaca) by its ability to cause somnolescence and depressed activity.

 Preparation

 It is produced by the methylation of hydroquinone using dimethylsulfate and an alkali.

 Uses

 1,4-Dimethoxybenzene is mainly used in perfumes and soaps.

 It is an intermediate in synthesis of organic compounds, including pharmaceuticals such as methoxamine and butaxamine.

 Niche uses

 It can be used as a developer in black and white film, and as a base in synthesizing catecholamines and phenethylamines.